Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 - What’s included: Unlimited jobs, scheduling, dispatching, invoicing, client portal, QuickBooks Online sync, basic reporting, online booking

-- What’s missing: Built-in phone system (add-on), SMS marketing, Genius Answering, advanced reporting
+- What’s missing: Built-in phone system, SMS marketing, Genius Answering, advanced reporting

 Pro